|

 heal; they do not believe in doctors or medicine.

 Jason Lockhart, 9, of Enid, OK died of a ruptured appendix in 1982-DEC.
 Desiree Camren, 3, of Cushing, OK died after a treatable illness.
 Testimony at the trial indicated that the parents knew the child was dying but attributed it to God's punishment because the father had not been attending church.
+This is one more indicator of the biblical theme of transferring sin and punishment from the guilty to the innocent.
 Angela Sweet, 7, of Olathe, CO, died in 1990-JUN of a ruptured appendix.
 Jordan Northrup, 4 months, in Redding , CA, died in 1991-JAN of meningitis and pneumonia.
 3 Loyd and Christina Hayes are members of this church in Albany OR.
 They were charged with criminally negligent homicide

-in the death of his 7 year old son.
-The son died in 1994-NOV from a treatable form of leukemia.
+in the death of their 7 year old son who died in 1994-NOV from a treatable form of leukemia.
 After the 1986-APR trial,

 the father was given 5 years probation, and ordered to report any serious illness or injury to any child in his care.